Goddess: Wicca

-In Wicca "the Goddess" is the deity of prime importance, along with her consort the Horned God.
+In Wicca, "the Goddess" is the most important deity, along with her consort, the Horned God.

-Within many forms of Wicca the Goddess has come to be considered as a universal deity, more in line with her description in the Charge of the Goddess, a key Wiccan text.
-In this guise she is the "Queen of Heaven", similar to Isis.
+In many forms of Wicca, the Goddess is considered a universal deity, more in line with her description in the Charge of the Goddess, a key Wiccan text.
+In this guise, she is the "Queen of Heaven", similar to Isis.
 She also encompasses and conceives (creates) all life, much like Gaia.
-Similarly to Isis and certain late Classical conceptions of Selene, she is the summation of all other goddesses, who represent her different names and aspects across the different cultures.
+Like Isis and certain late Classical conceptions of Selene, she is the summation of all other goddesses, who represent her different names and aspects across cultures.
 The Goddess is often portrayed with strong lunar symbolism, drawing on various cultures and deities such as Diana, Hecate, and Isis, and is often depicted as the Maiden, Mother, and Crone triad popularised by Robert Graves (see Triple Goddess below).
 Many depictions of her also draw strongly on Celtic goddesses.
-Some Wiccans, or Witches, believe there are many goddesses, and in some forms of Wicca, notably Dianic Wicca, the Goddess alone is worshipped, and the God plays very little (or no) part in their worship and ritual.
-The first history of Wiccans or Witches (nature based religion) appear on cave paintings that show early humans worshipping a feminine nature deity for luck and harvest (BCE).
-Later Celtics form a more formal form of Witches (Wiccans) with the triquetra (maiden mother crone), pentagram etc. They have evolved into the strong, nature based, animal rights loving and women rights religion of today.
+Some Wiccans, or Witches, believe there are many goddesses, and in some forms of Wicca, notably Dianic Wicca, they worship the Goddess alone, and the God plays little (or no) part in their worship and ritual.
+The earliest history of Wiccans or Witches (nature-based religion) appears in cave paintings showing early humans worshipping a feminine nature deity for luck and harvest (BCE).
+Later, the Celts formed a more formal form of Witches (Wiccans), with the triquetra (maiden, mother, crone), pentagram, etc. They have evolved into today's strong, nature-based, animal-rights-loving, women's-rights religion.

 Goddesses or demi-goddesses appear in sets of three in a number of ancient European pagan mythologies; these include the Greek Erinyes (Furies) and Moirai (Fates); the Norse Norns; Brighid and her two sisters, also called Brighid, from Irish or Celtic mythology.

-Robert Graves popularised the triad of "Maiden" (or "Virgin"), "Mother" and "Crone", and while this idea did not rest on sound scholarship, his poetic inspiration has gained a tenacious hold.
-Considerable variation in the precise conceptions of these figures exists, as typically occurs in Neopaganism and indeed in pagan religions in general.
+Robert Graves popularised the triad of "Maiden" (or "Virgin"), "Mother" and "Crone", and while this idea did not rest on sound scholarship, his poetic inspiration has held fast.
+Considerable variation exists in the precise conceptions of these figures, as typically occurs in Neopaganism and, indeed, in pagan religions in general.
 Some choose to interpret them as three stages in a woman's life, separated by menarche and menopause.
-Others find this too biologically based and rigid, and prefer a freer interpretation, with the Maiden as birth (independent, self-centred, seeking), the Mother as giving birth (interrelated, compassionate nurturing, creating), and the Crone as death and renewal (holistic, remote, unknowable) — and all three erotic and wise.
+Others find this too biologically based and rigid, and prefer a freer interpretation, with the Maiden as birth (independent, self-centered, seeking), the Mother as giving birth (interrelated, compassionate nurturing, creating), and the Crone as death and renewal (holistic, remote, unknowable) — and all three erotic and wise.